 Overview

 Trapezius anatomy is complex.
-The trapezius is a broad, flat muscle covering the upper back.
+Basically, the trapezius is a broad, flat muscle covering the upper back.
 It is named for the trapezoid shape that these paired muscles create.
 It has three major sections that originate on the axial skeleton and insert on the pectoral girdle, making it an extrinsic back muscle.

 Entire Muscle